rit-coms/COMS-Console/README.md

 Each game should reside in its own folder with the following components:

 - `<game source files>`: All essential files for the game
 - `game-metadata.json`: Metadata file containing information about the game
+- `all-games.json`: A file containing all the games currently on the Quackbox.
+The ids in this file are used for the leaderboard saves

 ### Default `games` Folder Locations
 The games folder is located within the user’s application data directory, which varies by operating system: